ikbenignace/pvm/examenvragen.md

 ### Vraag 14
 You are writing a function that takes a std::vector<int> and returns the index of the largest element.

 How should you best pass the parameter?

-`const T&`

-### Vraag 15
-You are dealing with a class hierarchy of shapes, with abstract supertype Shape.
-A function needs to receive a shape but will not modify it in any way.
-The function does also not need to store the shape for layer.

-How should you best pass the parameter?